-paint bag writing
+paint bag writing and letter learning

 Today, Owen and I took a teeny bit of time before his rest to do some Paint Bag writing.
 It was such a beautiful day, and he played so hard outside at preschool, that I knew he needed something low-key and quick.

 And with everyone still adjusting to the time change and waking up at the crack of dawn, this mama needed more than a second to recharge this afternoon.

 Owen and I have used the Paint Bag several times now, and it’s really just another way of getting little ones to have fun while they practice writing letters and numbers.

 - Paint Bag Writing: I made this Paint Bag several years ago for tutoring and for Maddy when she first started writing, and it’s held up remarkably well.

 All it is is a gallon-sized ziplock bag filled with a mix of finger paint and tempera paint inside.
 It doesn’t matter what you use, as long as the paint isn’t too watery and can hold the impressions of letters and numbers.
 Our color is not very fun, but the kids don’t seem to mind.
 Some people duct tape the top to be safe, but I did not.

 I pretty much followed the same system as I do most times I practice letters with emergent readers; I didn’t set up Owen for a race, a test, or a high-pressure situation.
 Don’t get me wrong; letter games are great, but when kiddos are just learning, sometimes the stress of having to quickly form a letter or having to call out a letter name on the spot makes them anxious and upset.

 Rather, after Owen made a bunch of squiggles, circles, and lines on his own for a bit, I flipped two letter cards at a time and said, Okay, Owen, which letter will you write first, an ‘X’ or an ‘I’?
 Or, Ooooh, these are two of my favorite letters because they are in my name.
 Can you name one?
 Which one will you write first?